Organization Structure

 The main approach is to making existing power structures visible by formalizing them.
 We aim to keep things as transparent as possible, so that members can find all the information they need to join & participate our projects, following their excitement and curiosity.

-If any of our members has an idea on how to improve VCL, or wants to start a new project, they make a proposal to the Anchor Group, where all of our management decisions are made.
+If any of our members has an idea on how to improve VCL, or wants to start a new project, they make a proposal to the , where all of our management decisions are made.

-Once a proposal is green-lit we will either create a new role or a new group, whose coordinator has a mandate to lead the group in whichever way they see fit.
+Once a proposal is green-lit we will either create a or a , whose coordinator has a mandate to lead the group in whichever way they see fit.

 Here are four different ways to make decisions.
 We will choose together whichever is best suited for each situation.